If you wish, we can assist with all aspects of the estate administration for you.

 - Assist in arranging a loan to pay the Inheritance Tax due if there are insufficient funds to pay this from the deceased’s own bank accounts.

 - Deal with more than one estate property, more than 10 estate assets, more than 10 estate liabilities, more than 6 legatees or more than 6 beneficiaries of the residuary estate.

 Additional fees incurred in estate administration

-Expenses which are or may commonly be incurred in the administration of an estate are:
+Expenses that are or may commonly be incurred in the administration of an estate are:

-- Probate Registry fees of £155 to obtain the Grant plus £1.50 for each sealed copy of the Grant you require.
+- Where the value of the estate exceeds £5,000, the Probate Registry charges a fee of £273 for issuing the grant of probate.
+There is also a £1.50 charge for each sealed copy of the Grant you require.